Raising Real Men’s Gift Guide for Boys

 Speaking of Army surplus, many towns have one of these dream emporiums available.
 You’ll want to chaperone any visits by younger boys because sometimes the other merchandise is, well, edgy, but we’ve never met a boy who wasn’t thrilled to shop for canteens, web belts, compasses and folding shovels.
 A little investment can go a long way here and even an older teen will find things he likes in a place like this.

 Having some “fancy” dress up clothes, like a king’s velvet robe and jeweled crown or shiny armor can satisfy little boys who are tempted by their sister’s or mom’s silky clothes.
-Boys have cool things, too, they’re just different!
+Boys have fancy things, too, they’re just different!

 For pretend-world-play indoors, we liked Playmobil when our children were younger; it’s built so well the castles and ships we bought when our grown-up son was a toddler still look like new.
 Our guys also loved the Brio system of toy trains.
 It’s great to have things you can add to over the years – it simplifies shopping for grandparents, too.